 The actual boat burning takes place from 2 AM to 5 AM on the 5th (early Saturday morning).
 You’d want to be there starting from the night of the 4th.
 Read my Donggang guide for more info.

-In Kaohsiung, the 5th annual Love Moon Hot Air Baloon Festival (info here) will taken place over three long weekends: September 27-29, October 4-6, and October 10-12.
+In Kaohsiung, last year the 5th annual Love Moon Hot Air Baloon Festival (info here) took place place over three weekends from late-September to mid-October.
+I’ll update once they announce dates for the 2026 event.

-The first two will be at Tianliao Moon World, which is 1.5 hours from the Kaohsiung city center, while the last one will be beside the Love River in Central Kaohsiung.
+Last year, the first two were at Tianliao Moon World, which is 1.5 hours from the Kaohsiung city center, and the last one was beside the Love River in Central Kaohsiung.

-The balloons will go up from 6 to 8 AM and 4 to 5:30 PM.
-Tickets are sold at iBon machines at 7-Eleven.
+The balloons went up from 6 to 8 AM and 4 to 5:30 PM.
+Tickets were sold at iBon machines at 7-Eleven.

 October is an ideal month to visit Taichung, with warm weather and very low chance of rain.
 Make sure to include Rainbow Village, the Gaomei Wetlands, or numerous day trips from the city on your Taichung itinerary.